-- Continuously improving our systems for managing health, safety, and wellbeing throughout New Zealand and Australia, taking reasonably practicable steps to prevent harm. - Ensuring that appropriate resources and processes are in place to effectively identify, manage, and monitor health and safety risks including the effective communication of risk controls. - Ensuring processes are in place to remain informed about organisational health, safety, and wellbeing performance. - Supporting our people to be responsible and accountable for the health, safety, and wellbeing of themselves and others. - · Providing education, training, and supervision to our people to allow them to return home safe and well. - Ensuring that our people's views on health and safety matters are asked for and considered and there are opportunities for our people to effectively participate in health, safety, and wellbeing system improvements. - Ensuring accidents and incidents are recorded and appropriate investigations carried out. - Supporting the safe and early return to work of any injured or ill team members. - Promoting and actively leading wellbeing initiatives to ensure a healthy and safe workplace.
-Promoting a workplace that values diverse and inclusive thinking, behaviour, and people. - Promoting a workplace that values diverse and inclusive is Providing adequate facilities for the welfare of our people. - Ensuring compliance with health, safety & wellbeing duties and obligations.
+- Continuously improving our systems for managing health, safety, and wellbeing throughout New Zealand and Australia, taking reasonably practicable steps to prevent harm. - Ensuring that appropriate resources and processes are in place to effectively identify, manage, and monitor health and safety risks including the effective communication of risk controls. - Ensuring processes are in place to remain informed about organisational health, safety, and wellbeing performance. - Supporting our people to be responsible and accountable for the health, safety, and wellbeing of themselves and others. - Providing education, training, and supervision to our people to allow them to return home safe and well. - Providing reasonable opportunities for our people to effectively participate in health, safety, and wellbeing system improvements. - Ensuring accidents and incidents are recorded and appropriate investigations carried out. - Supporting the safe and early return to work of any injured or ill team members. - · Promoting and actively leading wellbeing initiatives to ensure a healthy and safe workplace. - Promoting a workplace that values diverse and inclusive thinking, behaviours, and people. - Ensuring compliance with health, safety & wellbeing duties and obligations.